 - In a majority of 13 countries provisions from family/partner is the most important income source for Bachelor students.
-In 5 out of these countries France, Spain, Turkey, Romania and Croatia this income source accounts for more than 50% of students' total income. - The 2nd most important source of income is public support.
-In 6 countries England/Wales, The Netherlands and all Scandinavian countries the Bachelor students rely mainly on transfers from the state.
-In Denmark and Sweden the state provides more than 1/2 of students' income. - Only in Austria, Estonia and the Czech Republic, does gainful employment supply the highest share in Bachelor students' income.
-In the Czech Republic students' own earnings amount to more than 50% of total income.
+In 5 out of these countries - France, Spain, Turkey, Romania, and Croatia - this income source accounts for more than 50% of students' total income. - The second most important source of income is public support.
+In 6 countries England/Wales, the Netherlands and all Scandinavian countries the Bachelor students rely mainly on transfers from the state.
+In Denmark and Sweden the state provides more than half of students' income. - Only in Austria, Estonia, and the Czech Republic, does gainful employment supply the highest share in Bachelor students' income.
+In the Czech Republic own earnings amount to more than 50% of all income sources.

 In financial terms Bachelor students have a quite strong dependence on their parents or partner.
-The state seems to tie in to compensate for a lack of family support, and it seems to be rather unusual for Bachelor students to have such a strong reliance on paid work as Master students.
+The state seems to tie in to compensate for a lack of family support, and it seems to be rather unusual for Bachelor students to have a strong reliance on paid work.